thingsdb/ThingsDocs/v0/content/collection-api/del_type.md

 Deletes an existing [Type](../../data-types/type).

-It is not possible to delete a [Type](../../data-types/type) which is used by another type.
-You should first change or delete the other type before you are able to delete this type.
+It is not possible to delete a [Type](../../data-types/type) which is used by another Type.
+You should first change or delete the other Type before you are able to delete this Type.
 See the example below.

 {{% notice warning %}}
-If there are still instances of the `type` you delete, then all instances will be converted to normal [things](../../data-types/thing).
+If there are still instances of the Type you delete, then all instances will be converted to normal [things](../../data-types/thing).
 No properties will be removed in this process.
-With [type_count(..)](../type_count) you can view the number of instances of a certain type.
+With [type_count(..)](../type_count) you can view the number of instances of a certain Type.
 {{% /notice %}}

 This function generates an [event](../../overview/events).